 Mistake #1: Not Knowing Your End Goals

-When it comes to shipping, what do you want to gain other than your deliveries arriving safely from point A to point Z?
-If it’s to avoid surcharges and eliminate excess carrier fees, you’re in good company.
+Regarding shipping, what do you want to gain other than your deliveries arriving safely from point A to point Z?
+To avoid surcharges and eliminate excess carrier fees, you’re in good company.
 Savvy business owners looking to streamline their operations are always aware of how much money they’re spending – which is why the details of your carrier contracts are so important.

-When aiming to reach these goals, it’s critical to know your business’s data.
-Through parcel auditing and shipping analytics, you can gain vital data that will unveil insight into your shipping efficiencies, shipping shortcomings, and shipping overhead.
-Collectively, these data touchpoints can help lead you in your contract negotiation process to reach end goals that have your company’s best interests top-of-mind.
+Knowing your business’s data is critical when aiming to reach these goals.
+You can gain vital data through parcel auditing and shipping analytics to unveil insight into your shipping efficiencies, shortcomings, and overhead.
+Collectively, these data touchpoints can help lead you in your contract negotiation process to reach end goals with your company’s best interests at the top of your mind.

 Mistake #2: Not Evaluating All Factors Influenced by Contract Changes